 Malicious actors have increasingly targeted the manufacturing industrial base with software attacks that could disrupt manufacturing operations and degrade the quality of the products being produced without being detected.
-Therefore, manufacturing readiness must include the protection of shop floor computer networks and equipment.
+Therefore, requirements for manufacturing must include the protection of shop floor computer networks and equipment.